ByteNinjaSmit/Totp_Order_System/readme.md

 ## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file in the client folder

+`VITE_APP_URI_API`

 To run this project, you will need to add the following environment variables to your .env file in the server folder

 `MONGODB_URI`